guideo/LRUCache/README.md

 *I plan to add a video showcasing the solution, which should be done soon (tomorrow).*

 A full explanation of all classes is outside the scope of this README, but one last point that I would like to mention is that the solution uses both a *Dict* and a *DoubleLinkedList* so that each operation on the Cache will have **O(1)** time complexity.

+### Missing Features

+* Replication of the Cache between MASTERs.
+If the **replicate** option is set to True, we should have the same Cache available on all Nodes and Masters, but at this moment, Masters are not updating each other.